 Physical exam and diagnostic testing

-Prior to proceeding with anesthesia, the vet will do his or her best to ensure your dog is a good anesthetic candidate.
-This starts with a complete nose-to-tail physical exam to assess your dog’s heart, lungs, and other systems.
-Plus, the vet will probably perform some bloodwork such as a chemistry panel and complete blood count.
-These tests are helpful for evaluating your dog’s organ function and red cell, white cell, and platelet numbers.
+Plus, the vet will probably perform some blood tests for dogs such as a chemistry panel and complete blood count.
+These tests are helpful for evaluating the major organs as well as red cell, white cell, and platelet numbers.
 Sometimes the vet will also suggest other tests like chest X-rays or blood pressure measurements.

 Together, these examinations and tests can help screen for common geriatric dog problems that might make anesthesia more complicated.
 Some of these conditions include: